Melbourne Steam Traction Engine Club: National Steam Centre display

 The engines on display at the National Steam Centre represent many years of collection and restoration efforts by the members.
-In addition to the engines owned by the club, a number of members' privately owned engines are kept at the centre.
-A particular effort has gone in to ensure Australian steam and industrial heritage is preserved for Australians, in Australia, rather than allowing local heritage to be shipped overseas.
+In addition to the engines owned by the club, several members' privately owned engines are kept at the centre.
+A particular effort has gone in to ensure Australian steam and industrial heritage is preserved in Australia.

-Run days
+Run days & Miniature Railway

 Many of the engines on display are operated on the last Sunday of each month.
 This opportunity allows visitors to see many of the steam and diesel stationary engines running, including several steam traction engines, steam rollers and tractors operating in the central arena.

+The miniature railway at the site operates every Sunday from 11 am to 4 pm, except during inclement weather and the Christmas-New Year break.
+The 1km track encircles the site, and takes in a lake, grazing cattle, and museum exhibits.
+While only one train runs at a time, the last Sunday of each month may feature a steam locomotive, with a diesel engine on other Sundays.
+The grounds offer shaded picnic areas and a gas barbecue, and while general entry is free, special events may have an entrance fee.

 Annual rally

 The club's annual rally, known as the Scoresby Steamfest is held on the long weekend in March each year when many of the restored engines are exhibited and operated.
 Particular emphasis is placed on exhibiting engines as they were intended to be used, driving industrial or agricultural implements for example.
 Exhibits from many other associated clubs and historic machinery associations are also displayed and operated, as well as that from private collectors and enthusiasts.
-More recently, exhibits at the Scoresby Steamfest have grown to encompass many other hobbies and collections, including model and experimental engineering and crafting, collections of antique engineering artifacts and tools, oil lamps, mechanical music, and other items from bygone eras.
+More recently, exhibits at the Scoresby Steamfest have grown to encompass many other hobbies and collections, including model and experimental engineering and crafting, collections of antique engineering artefacts and tools, oil lamps, mechanical music, and other items from bygone eras.

-Railway

-The miniature railway operates every Sunday, weather permitting, from 11 am to 4 pm, except for the Christmas - New Year period.
-The track runs for about 1km around the perimeter of the site.
-On the trip you pass the lake complete with numerous ducks and other water birds, you see the cattle grazing on the nearby farmland and you view some of the museum machinery around the track.

-The line is only set up to run a single train at any one time.
-On the last Sunday of the month the train is pulled by a 4-4-2 steam locomotive if available.
-On other Sundays the diesel outline engine is used.

-The grounds have shady trees, picnic tables and a gas barbecue for a picnic outing.
-There is no charge for admission to the grounds except for some special events like the annual rally.